eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

   *Description:* How many sessions are currently in progress on this day.
   *Formula:* `COUNT(sessions WHERE isInProgress=true)`
 - **isDayActive**
-  *Description:* True if current time is between day start and end, or if any session is still running.
-Implementation conceptual.
+  *Description:* True if current time is between day start/end or if any session is still running.
   *Formula:* `(CURRENT_TIME >= startTime AND CURRENT_TIME <= endTime) OR runningSessionsNow>0`
 - **isDayComplete**
   *Description:* True if all sessions are finished and the endTime has passed.
   *Formula:* `(NOT EXISTS(sessions WHERE isCompleted=false)) AND (CURRENT_TIME > endTime)`
 - **capacityUsed**
-  *Description:* An approximate aggregator for how many total seats are in use across all simultaneously running sessions.
-Implementation conceptual (requires sum of sessionAttendeeCount).
+  *Description:* Approx. aggregator for how many total seats are in use across currently running sessions.
   *Formula:* `SUM(sessions.sessionAttendeeCount WHERE isInProgress=true)`
 - **hasScheduledBreaks**
-  *Description:* Indicates if any session is flagged as a break or meal.
-Implementation conceptual if sessions have a 'sessionType'.
+  *Description:* Indicates if any session is flagged as a break/meal on this day.
   *Formula:* `EXISTS(sessions WHERE sessionType='BREAK' OR sessionType='MEAL')`
+- **occupiedRoomCount**
+  *Description:* // NEW INFERENCE: How many rooms are currently occupied (i.e., have an in-progress session) on this day.
+  *Formula:* `COUNT(DISTINCT sessions.roomId WHERE sessions.isInProgress=true)`
+- **mostAttendedSession**
+  *Description:* // NEW INFERENCE: The ID of the session with the highest sessionAttendeeCount on this day.
+Implementation conceptual if ties exist.
+  *Formula:* `FIND_MAX(sessions, sessionAttendeeCount)`
+- **dayLongestSession**
+  *Description:* // NEW INFERENCE: The session with the largest scheduled duration on this day.
+  *Formula:* `FIND_MAX(sessions, sessionDurationMinutes)`
+- **dayHasSponsorSessions**
+  *Description:* // NEW INFERENCE: True if any session on this day has hasSponsorHighlight=true.
+  *Formula:* `EXISTS(sessions WHERE hasSponsorHighlight=true)`

 ### Lambdas
 - **startDay**